elidel28/OlympiaOyster-Genomics-Capstone/README.md

 ## Scripts Overview:

-**align_reads**: This script aligns paired-end FASTQ reads to a reference genome using BWA-MEM and generates SAM files for each sample.
+**Align_Reads**: This script aligns paired-end FASTQ reads to a reference genome using BWA-MEM and generates SAM files for each sample.

 Inputs:
 - Reference genome FASTA file (.fasta)